-Support from Us
+Support from us

-The Carer’s Assessment lets you explain how caring impacts on your health and wellbeing, and helps you consider what would happen if you were unable to care for whatever reason, including developing a Carer’s Emergency Plan.
+A Carers Assessment is a good way to find out about the support available to you.
+Carers can have an assessment even if the person they care for doesn’t receive services themselves.
+The Carers Assessment lets you explain how caring is affecting your health and wellbeing and helps you think about what would happen if you were unable to care for whatever reason, and make a Carer’s Emergency Plan.

 Young Carers who are under 18 can also ask for a Carer’s Assessment.
 We understand the challenges faced by young people who care, and our specialist workers can give you advice and support as well as putting you in touch with other young carers.